JhovanyLuna/PUSD-USMT-Script/README.md

 NOTES
 The script so far has been able to transfer most app data.
 It does have some problems with applications.
-Most of the Applications currently being used by PUSD devices have been transfered correctly.
+Most of the Applications currently being used by PUSD devices have been transferred correctly.
-Cleaning applications, files, video and photos that might not be need on the new device would be ideal, before running the Scanstate.
+Cleaning applications, files, video and photos that might not be needed should not be transferred.
 You should always install the applications that will be needed before you run the LoadState Command.